-For example, if you want to offload the scan phase to a different machine, you would skip the scan phase, use the command line to create a mobile build session (MBS) file, and import the MBS to the scan machine.
-See the Micro Focus Fortify Static Code Analyzer User Guide for instructions on how use mobile build sessions.
+- a.
+(Optional) To skip the scan phase, clear the Enable Scan check box. - For example, to offload the scan phase to a different machine, skip the scan phase, use the command line to create a mobile build session (MBS) file, and import the MBS to the scan machine.
+See the Micro Focus Fortify Static Code Analyzer User Guide for instructions on how use mobile build sessions. - b.

-- b.
 To specify a different output file path than the default, in the Output file box, type the path and file name for the FPR file that Fortify Static Code Analyzer is to generate. - c.
 To perform a quick scan, select the Enable Quick Scan Mode check box.
-For information about quick scans, see "Quick Scan Mode" on page 18. - d.
+For information about quick scans, see "About Quick Scan Mode" on page 23.

+- d.
 To merge these results with a previous scan, select the Merge with previous scan check box, and then click Browse to navigate to and select the previous FPR file. - e.
-(Optional) To specify the amount of memory Fortify Static Code Analyzer uses for scanning, adjust the slider to the amount of memory as needed. - f.
-(Optional) Specify any additional scan options in the Additional Scan Arguments box.
+(Optional) To specify the amount of memory Fortify Static Code Analyzer uses for scanning, adjust the slider to the amount of memory as needed.